Sisters of St. Joseph: Congregation of the Sisters of St. Joseph in Canada

 In 2012, four congregations (Hamilton, London, Peterborough and Pembroke) decided to come together to form a new congregation – The Congregation of the Sisters of St. Joseph in Canada.
+The amalgamation to form one charitable corporation received Royal Assent on June 13m 2013 through the Congregation of the Sisters of St. Joseph in Canada Act, a Private Act of the Legislative Assembly of Ontario.

 Sisters of St. Joseph of Hamilton (Ontario)

 The first Sisters of St. Joseph in Canada came to Toronto from the Sisters of St. Joseph of Philadelphia, in the fall of 1851.
-In 1852 five sisters from the mother-house at Toronto established a foundation at Hamilton, where they at once opened an orphanage and began their work in the parochial schools of the city.
+In 1852 five sisters from the mother-house at Toronto established a foundation at Hamilton, where they at once opened St. Mary's Orphanage and began their work in the parochial schools of the city.
+During the 1854 cholera epidemic, (followed by an outbreak of typhus), the sisters were placed in charge of caring for the ill immigrants housed in railway sheds.
 On the erection of the Diocese of Hamilton in 1856, the community became a separate diocesan congregation, and a few months later a novitiate was established at Hamilton.
+Mother Martha von Bunning was the first General Superior.
 By the passage of the Separate Schools Bill in 1856 the sisters were given control of the education of the Catholic children of the city.
 The congregation gradually extended its activities to other parts of the diocese.

+The sisters became heavily involved in health care.
+They founded St. Joseph's Hospital and School of Nursing, Guelph; House of Providence, Guelph; St. Joseph's Hospital and School of Nursing, Hamilton; House of Providence, Dundas; Casa Maria Maternity Hospital, Hamilton; St. Mary's Hospital and School of Nursing, Kitchener; St. Joseph's Hospital, Brantford; St. Joseph's Training Centre for Registered Nursing Assistants, Brantford; St. Joseph's Home, Guelph; and St. Joseph's Community Health Centre, Stoney Creek and in 1991 the establishment of the St. Joseph's Health System.
+In 1963, following Vatican II, the sisters went to Teculután, Guatemala where they provided health care and education.
+They also ministered in Nicaragua.

-The Neighbour to Neighbour Program, St. Joseph's Women's Immigrant Centre and Hamilton Out of the Cold are but three more recent (25 years) local initiatives where the Sisters have been instrumental in the start-up.
+The Neighbour to Neighbour Program, St. Joseph's Women's Immigrant Centre, and Hamilton Out of the Cold are but three more recent (25 years) local initiatives where the Sisters have been instrumental in the start-up.
+They also operated Bethany House, Hamilton and Martha House, Hamilton.
+Both were homes for abused women.

 In 2019, there were fewer than twenty sisters living at the Motherhouse in Hamilton.
 It was sold to Columbia International College.
 The sisters are expected to maintain a small amount of office space.
 Some have moved to other motherhouses, and the rest to a Burlington retirement villa.